 When we first connected with Wendy’s in 2011, the communications team responsible for running the program told us they felt the Wendy’s High School Heisman brand was feeling out-of-touch with today’s High School students.
 Applications had been declining, and they were concerned that the program was losing organizational support.

 We recognized that a number of things needed to happen and it would take a few years to get the program back where Wendy’s wanted it to be.

 Reinvigorating the Branding

 Simultaneously, we took a narrow focus on how to improve the performance of the program’s web property.
 Our goal was to not only improve the visual look of the program, but also to boost the site’s traffic and conversion rate (measured as a click to start an application) over time.
 We focused on making it easy to start an application (on a desktop or mobile device) and easy to share information about the program with a student or friend (via email or social media).
+With improved conversion rates, we optimized our media budget around email marketing and SEM.
 Over time, we learned that while an improved website experience could deliver a greater percentage of started applications, getting students to physically complete an application was another challenge altogether.
 Each year, we partnered with the Wendy’s team to find ways to simplify and shorten the application process.
 Eventually, we led a due diligence process to select a new application management system so we could improve the user experience and make the transition from the program website to the application itself more seamless.